stevenxchung/OMSCS-Notes/CS 7637 - KBAI/Test 3/Lesson 22 - Diagnosis.md

 ## Completing The Process

 To complete the diagnosis process an agent would need to transfer the hypothesis from the _hypothesis space_ and select the proper treatment (action) in the _treatment space_.
 Depending on the results of the treatment, the data gained from treatment would be fed into the _data space_ and thus the process begins again.

+## Section Quizzes

+### Diagnosing Illness Quiz

+_What illness (or set of illnesses) would you use to diagnose this patient (given symptoms)_?

+Thetadesis: Elevated B, Reduced C, Reduced H